-At any NFS-CONFIG prompt, you can list the available commands by typing "?".
+At any NFS-CONFIG prompt, you can list the available commands by typing ?.
 Online help for each NFS-CONFIG command is available through the NFS-CONFIG HELP command.

 Changes do not take effect until you reload the configuration with the NFS-CONFIG RELOAD command.
-You can also reload the MultiNet NFS Server configuration with the MULTINET NETCONTROL NFS RELOAD and MULTINET NETCONTROL RPCMOUNT RELOAD commands, or by restarting the server with the RESTART command.
+You can also reload the MultiNet NFS server configuration with the MULTINET NETCONTROL NFS RELOAD and MULTINET NETCONTROL RPCMOUNT RELOAD commands, or by restarting the server with the RESTART command.

-For details on configuring MultiNet NFS Client and MultiNet NFS Server, refer to the MultiNet for OpenVMS Installation and Administrator's Guide.
+For details on configuring MultiNet NFS client and MultiNet NFS server, refer to the MultiNet Installation and Administrator's Guide.

-NFS-CONFIG Command Summary lists the commands you can run from the NFS-CONFIG prompt.
+The below table lists the commands you can run from the NFS-CONFIG prompt.